ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/good_en.md

-You domain is signed with DNSSEC.
+Your domain is signed with DNSSEC.